Saturday, December 13, 2025

 Celebrating San Lázaro helps preserve Afro-Cuban traditions, blending Catholic and Yoruba beliefs while fostering community unity through communal rituals and gatherings.
 The saint is seen as a protector and healer, with his feast day being a time to seek blessings, particularly for the sick and poor.

-More details about this year's celebration coming soon.
 Check out the video below of last year's celebration.

 San Lazaro celebration at Berkeley Finnish Hall 2024